yatima1460/Drill/.github/ISSUE_TEMPLATE/bug_report.md

 Which version do you have?

 **Build Version**
-Appimage?
+- Appimage?
+  - include release version you downloaded.
+  - if it's not the latest version try again with the latest release
+- Debug build?
-Debug build? (include build config (x64-Cli, x64-GTK, etc)) Release build? (same as above)
+  - include build config (x64-Cli, x64-GTK, etc)
+- Release build?
+  - same as above

 **Other notes about build**
 Anything else we may need to know about how it was built or run.